GouravSharma26/portfolio/README.md

 I’m open to suggestions and improvements!
 If you have ideas to make this portfolio better, feel free to connect or fork the repository and share your feedback.

 ---

-## 📜 License

-This project is licensed for **personal use and learning purposes**.
-Feel free to take inspiration for your own portfolio but please give credit when due! 😊

----